mikejohnson51/RainSlope/README.md

 Model to calculate coupled rainfall/infiltration/runoff patterns on a hill slope.
 Based on 2017 paper by Johnson and Loaiciga which can be found in the 'publications' directory and an in revsion paper for the Journal of Hydrology.

 ## Input Requirements
-The model requires user-input  regarding:
+The model requires user-input regarding the:
  1) **Hill shape**: Vertical and horizontal length and depth
  2) **Soil**: Roughness, conductivity, soil water tension, porosity, and volumetric content
  3) **Rainfall**: For this the user has three option: